-Advantages: Aside from its incredibly thorough mix of flight options and filters, Skyscanner wins major points for being the first and only search site to list flights by CO2 emissions.
+Advantages: Aside from its incredibly thorough mix of flight options and filters, Skyscanner wins major points for being the first search site to list flights by CO2 emissions.

 Disadvantages: Some users may feel uneasy over the fact that Skyscanner may direct you to book on a site you’ve never heard of, and can sometimes seem shady.
 Users assign these sites ratings based on price accuracy, refund policy, customer service, ease of booking, and “miscellaneous.”
 That’s somewhat reassuring, but then why bother listing a site with so-so ratings?